-Please contact the Rhodes Scholarships Secretary in the State or Territory in which you are applying for further advice about the academic requirements of the Scholarship.
+Please contact the National Secretary if you require further advice about academic requirements of the Scholarship.

-• English language proficiency: If English is not your first language, you must check that you meet Oxford University's English language requirements at the higher level
+• English language proficiency: If English is not your first language, you must check that you meet Oxford University's English language requirements at the higher level.